openradar/PyDDA/_sources/user_guide/dealiasing_velocities.rst.txt

 Read the Data
 -------------

-For this example, we use test data found in Py-ART for two X-Band Scanning ARM Precipitation Radars (X-SAPR) found at the Atmospheric Radiation Measurment (ARM) Southern Great Plains (SGP) site in Oklahoma.
+For this example, we use test data for two NEXRAD radars in northern Oklahoma.
 For more information on reading the radar data, consult :ref:`reading-radar-data`.

 Get test data::